harry-gibson/harry-gibson.github.io/_pages/dhs.md

 ## Demographic and Health Survey data processing

-#### *Reverse-engineering and recovering the relational structure of pubished survey data to transform the feasible scops of analysis*
+#### *Reverse-engineering and recovering the relational structure of published survey data to transform the feasible scope of analysis*

 ### About the work
 The <a href="https://www.dhsprogram.com/" target="_blank">Demographic and Health Surveys (DHS) Program</a> is a US-based and funded organisation that conducts large-scale household surveys and makes the data available for research.
 Surveys are conducted around the developing world, from Afghanistan to Zimbabwe.